 Mod Podge the fabric down onto the tops of the wood ovals.
 This is a great project if you are a Mod Podge “wrinklephobe.”
 The fabric pieces are so small that they really don't have the opportunity to wrinkle.
 Allow everything to dry.

 Take your chipboard shapes and either use Mod Podge or craft glue to adhere them to the front.
 Give the whole tag another coat of Mod Podge (get the back too).
 Allow to dry.

-These wood gift tags are quick and easy – you could make these the day you were giving a gift to someone.
-I also thought of something after I was finished.
 You could use chalkboard paint on the back of your DIY gift tags as a writing surface for the recipient's name, then easily wash it off for the next recipient!
 Don't you always have those great ideas when the project is over?